 The first is the Park Smart Clean Park containment mat.
 These mats have been around for quite a while now and are available in a variety of sizes from 3’x4’ to 9’x22’.
 You can park something as small as a snow blower to as big as a large truck or SUV.

 Made of polyvinyl, these mats come with plastic snap-in borders that contain the water and snow.
 You can remove the liquid with a wet vac, mop, or just unclip the edge at the garage door and squeegee the water out to the driveway.
-Some people have voiced frustration over having to clip the edges in with this mat and with the occasional edge that can break.

 They are available in a standard 20 mil and heavy duty 50 mil thick polyvinyl.
 By most accounts, the 50 mil mat is the most recommended as the 20 mil mats have developed a reputation of not holding up well to repeated use.
 Another benefit is that you can use studded snow tires with these mats if you purchase the additional 50 mil thick protector strips for the tires.

-The second brand and our favorite mat by far, is the Auto Floor Guard containment mat.
+The second brand and our favorite mat, is the Auto Floor Guard containment mat.
 These are a fairly new introduction to the market and have been getting great reviews.
 What makes these mats unique is the fact that you don’t need to assemble any parts.
 You just roll it out and you are ready to go.
 They also roll up fairly easy to store away again for the next winter.

 These mats are less expensive than the heavy duty Park Smart mats and are made of a very durable PVC coated Polyester Scrim fabric instead of plastic sheeting.
 This makes for a tough and flexible material.
 Because it is made of a fabric and not plastic sheeting, it isn’t measured in mils of thickness like plastic mats.
 The edges are constructed of 1” round high density foam that is heat sealed into the edges of the mat.
 8.6’x18’ is the only size that is currently available.